ZEZAY/Svelte-Demo/README.md

 }
 ```

-then in html form, send POST method to an URL with `_method=delete` param
+then in html form, send POST method to an URL with `_method` param [delete, put, ...]

 ## Create new Endpoint